nushell/nupm/README.md

 Both of the above commands will make `nupm` and all its subcommands available in your current scope. `overlay use` will allow you to `overlay hide` the `nupm` overlay when you don't need it.

 > **Note**
-> `nupm` is able to install itself: from inside the root of your local copy of `nupm`, run
+> `nupm` is able to install itself: from outside the root of your local copy of `nupm`, run
 > ```nushell
-> use nupm/
+> use nupm/nupm
-> nupm install --force --path .
+> nupm install nupm --force --path
 > ```

 ## :gear: configuration [[toc](#table-of-content)]